Quisqueya I & II

 The dual function came to be as the largest utility in the country, EGE Haina, decided to jump on the boat of efficient and reliable power generation, turning the initial project to a synergetic effort where the total value exceeds the sum of its parts.

 While Quisqueya I is owned by Barrick Gold and serves the Pueblo Viejo Gold Mine, its twin sister Quisqueya II is owned by EGE Haina.
 Both power plants are operated by EGE Haina.
 Although ordered by different parties, the plants were built on the same site and together formed the largest power plant delivered by Wärtsilä at the time of the order, setting a new standard for the 21st century power plants.
-As an outsider, you cannot clearly draw a line between the power supplied to the mine and that supplied to the local community.
-Quisqueya I & II is a beautiful example of how a sensible and responsible utilization of natural resources can directly improve a community's way of life.
+Quisqueya provides reliable flexible baseload power to the national grid of the Dominican Republic, and additionally provides primary and secondary frequency control services.

 Both Quisqueya plants will feature Wärtsilä Flexicycle ccombined cycle technology and operate on 12 Wärtsilä 50DF dual-fuel engines each.
 The primary fuel is to be natural gas with liquid fuel as a back-up, and the combined output from the two plants is 430 MW.
 Wärtsilä’s scope of supply for the Quisqueya power plant includes full engineering, procurement, and construction (EPC).